Jhignas/SecondBrain/DnD/Adventure Chronicles/Session 6.md

 They meet [[Yefiz Offodel]] who asks for their help and offers 30gp each if they can hold off the threats until he finishes his reading.
 He also offered [[Talia Starwind|Talia]] a [[Wand of Magic Missiles]] and [[Pearl of Power Storing]].
 She chooses the latter.

 After this they decide to make their way to the captain of the guard and notice that [[Knelling Goods & Stuff]] is closed on the way.
-When they make their way to their destination, they see that [[Bosun Knelling]] and [[Kaistubh The Wandering Merchant.png]], the one who they attacked are in a conversation with one who visibly looks like the captain, [[Leona Talmund]].
+When they make their way to their destination, they see that [[Bosun Knelling]] and [[Kaistubh The Wandering Merchant.png]], the one who they attacked are in a conversation with one who visibly looks like the captain, [[Gunnora Talmund]].